kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-10-expose-and-secure-workload-with-certificate.md

 * [A sample HttpBin service deployment and a sample Function](./apix-01-create-workload.md)
 * [Your custom domain](./apix-02-setup-custom-domain-for-workload.md)
-* [mTLS Gateway](../00-security/sec-03-setup-mtls-gateway.md) to allow mutual authentication in Kyma and make sure that you exported the [bundle certificates](../00-security/sec-03-setup-mtls-gateway#steps).
+* [mTLS Gateway](../00-security/sec-03-setup-mtls-gateway.md), to allow mutual authentication in Kyma
+* Make sure you exported the [bundle certificates](../00-security/sec-03-setup-mtls-gateway#steps).
 * To learn how to create your own self-signed Client Root CA and Certificate, see [this tutorial](../00-security/sec-02-mtls-selfsign-client-certicate.md).
 This step is optional.

 ## Authorize a client with a certificate

-The following instructions describe how to secure the mTLS service or Function.
+The following instructions describe how to secure an mTLS service or a Function.
 >**NOTE:** Create AuthorizationPolicy to check if the client's common name in the certificate matches.

 1. Export the following values as environment variables: